 Come experience the Cranberry Harvest and Farm Tour at Riverside Cranberry Farm.

 Take the Harvest Walk around the perimeter of the cranberry field to watch active cranberry harvesting.
-On a self-guide audio tour to learn about cranberry farming and its history.
+Then, take a self-guided audio tour to learn about cranberry farming and its history.
 There are lots of great photo opportunities.
-For an additional fee, take the cranberry plunge wading experience.
+For an additional fee, take the cranberry plunge-wading experience.

-Remember to visit the farm to table store onsite to pickup fresh cranberries for Thanksgiving.
-The stage of harvest cannot be guaranteed for tour date purchased
+Remember to visit the farm-to-table store on site to pick up fresh cranberries for Thanksgiving.
+The stage of harvest cannot be guaranteed for the tour date purchased.

 Harvesting cranberries can be found near Vancouver in September at the Bog Riverside Cranberry Farm in Langley